vhula/easy-game-notes/README.md

 on the blinds.
 It will be a better decision to call a raise and let the fish to call also.
 3-betting in this case will force a fish to fold and we will be heads-up with a good regular OOP.</i>

+## Creative Preflop Raise Sizes

+We can raise to one of three sizes:

+1) Pot.
+It's large enough that it gets money in the pot, creating dead money for profitable c-bets and putting stacks in play more easily.
+However, if our opponents are 3-betting us a lot their strategy will be successful if we are giving to much dead money.
+So, **by reducing our preflop raise size we effectively hamper a light 3-bettor's strategy**. **We should reduce our raise size if there are good players playing back at us to collect dead money.**
+2) Less than pot.
+Shortstacks and good players are two good reasons to reduce your raise sizes.
+3) More than pot.
+Sometimes, it will be profitable to raise more than a pot against weak players who may play fit-or-fold postflop.

+*Changing raise sizes will not give away information about your hand if it's based only on information available to the table(not your cards) - which types of players are sitting in which seats with what stack sizes.
+This information is public.*

+Raise sizes are based on three factors:

+1) **Skill advantage**.
+We raise larger when we are better than our opponents.
+2) **Positional advantage**.
+We generally prefer to raise smaller when we are in position.
+3) **Stack size**.
+The shorter the stack size, the smaller we raise and vice versa.

+*We cannot use card advantage as a reason for raise size preflop*